MoOyeg/acm-onboarding-examples/README.md

     ```
     oc apply -k ./acm-onboarding-examples/requirements/
     ```

+### Notes
+- Some of the RHACM policy examples used below are quite intensive.If they are to be used in a realistic setting their [evaluation intervals should be set to a reasonable value](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.8/html/governance/governance#configuration-policy-yaml-table)

 ### ACM Usage Example 1
 (./namespace-kustomize-example1/) shows an example of how a hierarchical configuration of namespaces might work.
 [Team A](./namespace-kustomize-example1/team-overlays-build/team-a/) and [Team B](./namespace-kustomize-example1/team-overlays-build/team-b/) inherit a Secret, ClusterResourceQuota and LimitRange from the [global-team configuration](./namespace-kustomize-example1/global-teams) customized for each team via the use of [Kustomize](https://kubectl.docs.kubernetes.io/references/kustomize/).